schwarzkopfb/sse-broadcast/API.md

 ### broadcaster.publish(channel, eventNameOrOptions, [data], [callback])

 Publish a message in the given channel.
-Channel and event names must be strings.
+Channel and event names must be strings.<br/>
 Examples of valid signatures:
 ```js
 broadcaster.publish('channel', 'event')